numbat-metrics/numbat-collector/README.md

 # Numbat

 [Numbat](http://www.arkive.org/numbat/myrmecobius-fasciatus/)-powered metrics system: monitoring, alerting, and historical analysis.
-The collector sits in front of [Riemann](http://riemann.io) and [InfluxDB](http://influxdb.org/) in the same way that statsd sits in front of Graphite.
+The collector sits in front of [Numbat-Analyzer](https://github.com/ceejbot/numbat-analyzer) and [InfluxDB](http://influxdb.org/) in the same way that statsd sits in front of Graphite.
 This system, however, does absolutely no aggregation or manipulation of the data at all.
 It merely multiplexes & buffers when necessary.

-## How to
+The collector is a service.
+You are intended to run it anywhere you like, perhaps many instances of it.
+It receives metrics, buffers, and multiplexes out to databases and to the numbat analyzer/alert service.
+It manages its list of clients through a tiny http admin api.

-You can add [numbat-emitter](https://github.com/ceejbot/numbat-emitter) into any existing node program.
-Or you can use it in a standalone program triggered by cron.
-See the examples.
+See [numbat-analyzer](https://github.com/ceejbot/numbat-analyzer) for more information on the system.

 ### Running